Cookies, dough, party catering, lunch, foodblog and recipe developing

 Chipolata marzipan cake recipe use to be one of the first marzipan cakes in Europe.
 Now a days, there are so many marzipan cakes and they come in all kinds of colors!
 Chipolata is a mix of Amaretini cookies, candied cherries and other candied fruits.
 This combination is one of the fillings for bavarian cream.
 Chipolata bavarian cream is an European dessert and comes in many flavors.
 This recipe will come later on our website!
 You can use Chipolata bavarian cream as well for cake filling and pastries.
 For this cake, I am only using bavarian cream for the bottom part of the cake.
 The second layer will be Maraschino cherry butter cream.
 This cake is a 3 phase cake.
 Which means: bake cake first, make bavarian cream and decorate your cake!

-Chipolate marzipan cake with raspberries and Amarena cherries
+Chipolata marzipan cake recipe with berries and cherries

 Chipolata cake batter